magistr-of-code/Warfare-SMP/README.md

-# Anastasi
+# Warfare SMP

-Anastasi is a modpack made custom for Enchanted Warfare SMP
+Warfare SMP is a modpack made custom for Enchanted Warfare SMP